vLAR-group/RayletDF/README.md

 <p align="center"> <img src="figs/vggt_demo.gif" alt="drawing" width="800"/> </p>

+You can use `vggt2point.py` to save vggt's output to `point_cloud.ply`, and then use RayletDF on it like a point cloud data.

 ## 📚 Citation
 If you find our work useful in your research, please consider citing:
 ```bibtex